alterNERDtive/VoiceAttack-EliteScreenshots/README.md

 You can set your own file name template by setting the `EliteScreenshots.format#` text variable in VoiceAttack.

-The following placeholders will automatically replaced by the corresponding values.
+The following tokens will automatically replaced by the corresponding values.

 * `%body%`: the stellar object in which sphere of influence you currently are
 * `%cmdr%`: your current CMDR name